 A key feature in many biological systems is the self-assembly of proteins into specific quaternary structures, which often determine and regulate their function.
 Assessment of protein oligomerisation is vital for a detailed understanding of complex biological processes.
 In this context, molecular mass is an important parameter, as it serves as a direct measure of oligomerisation.

 Many proteins adopt a particular oligomeric form under certain conditions.
 Figure 1 illustrates how mass photometry was used to characterise four different proteins: protein A, beta-amylase, urease and thyroglobulin.
-These standard protein samples showcase a whole range of behaviours – from purely monomer or dimer, to a dynamic equilibrium between a different number of states.
+These standard proteins showcase a whole range of behaviours – from purely monomer or dimer, to a dynamic equilibrium between a different number of states.

 2G12 IgG is a monoclonal antibody against the HIV envelope glycoprotein gp120.
 In Figure 2, mass photometry reveals the distribution of 2G12 monomer and dimer with baseline separation.